Initiatives for Biodiversity

 Risk & impact management

-The EHS Management Committee plays an important role in assessing and managing the impacts of nature-related risks, including climate change, and the risks and opportunities they present to our business, thereby enhancing our resilience.
-The Committee implements countermeasures against risks that may force changes in our business activities, such as climate change and water-related risks, and reports any significant risk concerns to the Board of Directors, where they are integrated into our comprehensive enterprise risk management.
-In addition, the Committee deliberates and decides on medium- and short-term targets and implementation plans aimed at transitioning to long-term carbon neutrality and the Nature Positive goals.
+The Sustainability Committee plays an important role in assessing the nature-related risks and opportunities, including climate change, evaluating their potential impacts on the Group’s business, and managing them to enhance our resilience.
+The Committee considers countermeasures against risks that may necessitate changes to our business activities, such as climate change- and water-related risks.
+It also reports significant risk-related matters to EMC and then the Board of Directors, where they are incorporated into our Group’s comprehensive risk management framework.
+In addition, the Committee deliberates on and approves medium- and short-term targets and implementation plans aimed at achieving long-term carbon neutrality and the Nature Positive goals.

 Strategy